Keeping connected across 14,000 kilometres.

 Keliter continues, “I enjoy living on campus because I have more time for studies, discussions with my friends, and asking questions to teachers after classes.
 I enjoy attending storytelling sessions as it improves my listening skills and my knowledge of understanding.
 I also attend Church services to help me grow spiritually and correct my mistakes after hearing the preaching.
 I enjoy playing soccer, acting, praying and reading books.”

 Look for our 2020 Annual Report scheduled for release in June.
-We will be launching the report with a Zoom call, around the middle of the month.
+When it’s available it will be included on the website.

 Be sure to visit the Kuwala website for more stories about what’s happening.
 A print version of this newsletter can be found on our website under Stories/newsletters.